 ta-Report

-When this field is included in SystemInformationBlockType2, it indicates reporting of timing advance is enabled during Random Access due to RRC connection establishment, RRC connection resume or RRC connection reestablishment.
+When this field is included in SystemInformationBlockType2, it indicates reporting of timing advance is enabled during Random Access or CB-Msg3-EDT due to RRC connection establishment, RRC connection resume or RRC connection reestablishment.
 When this field is included in MobilityControlInfo, it indicates TA reporting is enabled during Random Access due to handover, see TS 36.321 [6], clause 5.4.9.

 [Comments]: